 In financial lingo, wealth building typically comes from having realized capital gains.
-A realized capital gain occurs when you buy and asset and sell it for less than you paid.
+A realized capital gain occurs when you buy an asset and sell it for more than you paid for it.

 Wealth Building and Net Worth